dvaske/markdown-doc-example/solution.md

 # Solution overview

-This documnt describes the solution in details.
+This document describes the solution in details.

 The first section is an overview of the different modules

-The secong section descripes the first module
+The second section describes the first module

-The third section descripes the second module
+The third section describes the second module

-The fourth section descripes the third module
+The fourth section describes the third module

 Then the Build process and requirements are described in the last section